Last Updated on

 Post-1974, the Greek Cypriots have turned their country into one of the wealthiest in Europe thanks to a bustling tourism industry.
 The first thing that surprised me about Cyprus was the sheer size of the island.
 After Sicily and Sardinia, Cyprus is the 3rd largest island in the Mediterranean.
 I had envisioned a sleepy little Greek island and I couldn’t have been more wrong.

 I landed in Larnaca Sunday evening after back-to-back redeye flights from Montevideo, Uruguay with very little sleep between the two.
-I made my way to the rental car counter and within a few minutes I had my wheels and was on my way to the town of Limassol in search of my hotel, Le Meridien Limassol (2017 Update: This hotel is currently under renovation and will re-open as Parklane, a Luxury Collection Resort & Spa in early 2018 – still a Starwood/Marriott property!).
+I made my way to the rental car counter and within a few minutes I had my wheels and was on my way to the town of Limassol in search of my hotel, Le Meridien Limassol (now the Parklane, a Luxury Collection Resort & Spa.)

 My general rule of thumb for driving on the other side is, “if it feels right, it’s probably wrong.”
 Just fight all your natural driving instincts with respect to lanes, turning, etc and you’ll be fine.